Alan Brennert

-Alan Brennert (born May 30, 1954 in Englewood, New Jersey) is an American author, television producer, and screenwriter.
+Alan Brennert (born May 30, 1954) is an American author, television producer, and screenwriter.
 Brennert has lived in Southern California since 1973 and completed graduate work in screenwriting at the University of California, Los Angeles.

 Career

 Television

 Alan Brennert's earliest television work was in 1978 when he wrote several scripts for the Wonder Woman series.
 He was story editor for the NBC series Buck Rogers in the 25th Century and wrote seven scripts for that series.
 He won an Emmy Award as a producer and writer for L.A.
 Law in 1991.
 For fans of science fiction and fantasy, he might be best known as a writer for the revival series The Twilight Zone and The Outer Limits.
 One of his best regarded episodes was for The Twilight Zone, "Her Pilgrim Soul", which became a play.
 Brennert said that writing "Her Pilgrim Soul" was a deeply cathartic experience which allowed him to get past the death of a woman he had loved.
 He also wrote two The Twilight Zone teleplays based on stories by Harlan Ellison, who later said that Brennert was the only writer he would ever allow to adapt his works.
 Since 2001 Brennert has written episodes of the television series Stargate Atlantis and Star Trek: Enterprise under the name of Michael Bryant.